lakshmi25npathi/Stock-Price-Prediction-using-Facebook-Prophet/README.md

 # Stock-Price-Prediction-using-Facebook-Prophet
 Stock Price Prediction using Facebook Prophet and export to Google Spread sheets for evaluation.
-Here, we used yahoo finance api to get stocks tick data for daily and minutes.
+Here, we used Yahoo Finance python api to get stocks tick data for daily and minutes.

 References: